 Downhill Beach, Derry

-From this 11 kilometer beach, often thought to be one of the most scenic in Ireland, you can see counties Donegal, Antrim, and Derry.
+From this 11 kilometer (9 mile) beach, often thought to be one of the most scenic in Ireland, you can see counties Donegal, Antrim, and Derry.
 An area of conservation, it offers nature walks, bird life, and the beach set against a backdrop of waterfalls, sand dunes and the Mussenden Temple.

 This small town has a population of 9,021 people (according to the 2001 Census).
 Its name means “homestead on the peatland.”
 The small town home to Ireland’s oldest drama festival.